ringcentral/ringcentral-api-docs/docs/voice/call-session-notifications.md

 | Session Establishing| Inbound / Outbound|Disconnected|The call is finished or a party leaves the session in another manner, disconnect reason should be set in  "state" : "{ "reason" }.Examples: 1.
 Call Flip 2.
 BLF pick up 3.
 Blind transfer 4. transfer 5.
 Call is disconnected by the user or back end.|
 | Session Establishing| Inbound / Outbound|Gone| (a) The party transferred the call and cross call is established (a) "state" : "peerId" should be set for the both ends of the cross call.
 A reason must  be set in the  "state" : "{ "reason" }.
 Examples: 1.
 Attended transfer 2.Call pick up from Park (not from Park Orbit) 3.Monitoring / Barge / Whisper|

-## What are the key Schema Objects of a Call Session Notification ?
+## What are the key Schema Objects of a Telephony Session Notification ?

-The two key elements for a Call Session Notification are
+The two key elements for a Telephony Session Notification are

-Telephony Session Id (telephonySessionId) - This entity uniquely identifies a specific call session.
+Telephony Session Id ( `telephonySessionId`) - This entity uniquely identifies a specific call session.
 Developers can use telephonySessionId to fetch all the details of a telephony session using [Get Call Session Status API](https://developers.ringcentral.com/api-reference/Call-Control/readCallSessionStatus)

-Party Id (id) - This entity uniquely identifies a specific party/endpoint  in the call session.
+Party Id (`id`) - This entity uniquely identifies a specific party/endpoint  in the call session.

-Once a developer has the telephonySessionId and the Party Id (id) she can control a call using [Call Control APIs](https://developers.ringcentral.com/api-reference/Call-Control)
+Once a developer has the telephonySessionId and the Party Id (`id`) she can control a call using [Call Control APIs](https://developers.ringcentral.com/api-reference/Call-Control)

-### Some of the other important schema objects in Call Session Notification are
+### Some of the other important schema objects in Telephony Session Notification are

-direction - Outbound or Inbound depending on the party involved.
+`direction` - Outbound or Inbound depending on the party involved.

-ownerId - The mailbox id incase of a RingCentral extension.
+`ownerId` - The mailbox id incase of a RingCentral extension.

-extensionId - RingCentral extension Id for a RingCentral party.
+`extensionId` - RingCentral extension Id for a RingCentral party.

-eventTime - Time of the event.
+`eventTime` - Time of the event.
 Could be used to calculate various call time elements.

-### Sample Call Session Notification Event
+### Sample Telephony Session Notification Event

 ```json
 {